 The GDPR, and potentially the EU AI Act, do not make data science impossible.
 They are designed to be regulations that help clarify the right measures to increasing the safety and trust when using data and AI, and hence make data science and AI solutions possible.

 *Refer to ProPublica publication.
 It's worth mentioning that the rate of false negatives was also skewed: the false negative rate for white offenders is 48%, whereas the rate of false negatives among black defendants is 28%.
-So, in comparison to black people, white people are not only more likely to be misclassified as non-recidivist, they are also less likely to be misclassified as recidivist.
+So, in comparison to black people, white people are not only more likely to be misclassified as non-recidivist, but they are also less likely to be misclassified as recidivist.